matt19234/bias-accuracy-privacy-trilemma/README.md

 > save results: results/lognormal_laplace
 ```

+Figure 1 is shown on screen and can now be found at ``results/lognormal_laplace.pdf``.

 ```
 > python uc_salary.py
 > salary dataset path: data/uc_salaries_2011.csv
 > load results:
 > save results: results/uc_salary
 ```

+Figure 2 is shown on screen and can now be found at ``results/uc_salary.pdf``.
+The data for Table 1 are located in the script text output.

 **Figure 3**